skysheng7/AI_bias_in_farming/README.md

 3. In Jupyter Lab, you'll find all analysis notebooks in the "notebooks" directory on the left sidebar.
 Double-click any notebook to begin exploring the analysis.

+4. To run text-to-image or image-to-text models yourself, you'll need to set up API authentication:

+- Create a file named `.env` in the project's root directory
+- Add your API keys to this file in the following format:

+    ```
+    OPENAI_API_KEY=your_openai_key_here
+    stable_diffusion_key=your_stability_key_here
+    ```

+- To obtain API keys:
+  - For OpenAI (DALL-E 3): Follow the [OpenAI API setup guide](https://platform.openai.com/docs/quickstart)
+  - For Stable Diffusion: Register and get your key from the [Stability AI platform](https://platform.stability.ai/docs/getting-started)

+Note: The `.env` file contains sensitive information and is automatically ignored by git (listed in .gitignore) to protect your API keys.

 ### Project Cleanup

 1. When you're finished, properly shut down the container and remove associated resources: